 Software upgrades will trigger an automatic reboot of your FB6000 - this will cause an outage in routing, and can cause connections that are using NAT to drop.
 However, the FB6000 reboots very quickly, and in many cases, users will be generally unaware of the event.
 You can also use a profile to restrict when software upgrades may occur - for example, you could ensure they are always done overnight.
-The reboot will close all BGP sessions first.
 For this reason, on the FB6000 factory reset config does not have automatic s/w upgrades enabled.